takubmf/week-1-challenge/README.md

 ## Description

 For the assignment I replaced all div tags with proper semantic tags for readibility.
-Change corseponding CSS tags to fit HTML, a well as delete redundant code for redibility and comment changes made.
+Change corseponding CSS tags to fit HTML, as well as delete redundant code for redibility and comment changes made.